-So you can imagine my excitement to get my hands on Emma Spitzer’s new recipe book – ‘Fress – Bold flavours from a Jewish kitchen’.
-And by and large, it didn’t disappoint.
+So I was excited to get my hands on Emma Spitzer’s new recipe book – ‘Fress – Bold flavours from a Jewish kitchen’.
+By and large, it didn’t disappoint.

-You may remember Emma from Masterchef in 2015, when she made it through to the final with her bold, family-inspired recipes.
+You may remember Emma from Masterchef in 2015.
+She made it through to the final with her bold, family-inspired recipes.
 This book offers up more of the same – tasty, wholesome food that draws on her own Ashkenazi Jewish heritage, as well as that of her husband’s Algerian-Israeli background.

-The book is divided into chapters including small plates for sharing, soups, big plates with meat & fish, sides & salads, and sweets & baking, which makes it easy to dip into and find something to fit whatever occasion you’re catering for.
+The book is divided into well organised chapters.
+These include small plates for sharing, soups, big plates with meat & fish, sides & salads, and sweets & baking.
+It makes it easy to dip into and find something to fit whatever occasion you’re catering for.
 I’m particularly looking forward to trying the chocolate babka, and the pan-fried cauliflower with caramelized red onions, toasted Israeli couscous and almonds – see below.
 Yum.

-I only have one tiny gripe about this book, and maybe I just need to get a life.
+I only have one tiny gripe about this book.
 Emma is clear in her introduction that she does not keep kosher, and the book is subtitled ‘bold flavours from a Jewish kitchen’ – not a kosher one.
 However, she also goes into details about not mixing meat and milk, and making parve (dairy-free) desserts to follow a meat meal.
 So, why then, did she include a recipe for monkfish?
 As far as I can see, it’s the only explicitly non-kosher recipe in the book, so it seems almost a shame to have included it.

 I was sent a complimentary copy of the book to review, but all opinions are my own.